Armando Malay

-Armando J. Malay (March 31, 1914 – May 15, 2003) was a Filipino journalist, scholar, and activist during the Marcos administration.
+Armando de Jesus Malay (March 31, 1914 – May 15, 2003) was a Filipino journalist, scholar, and activist during the presidency of Ferdinand Marcos.
+After graduating, he became a reporter for the Tribune.
+After the Second World war, he put up the Manila Chronicle with former staff members of the Tribune.

 Early life and education

 Malay was born on March 31, 1914, in Tondo, Manila, to Gonzalo C. Malay and Carmen de Jesus.
 He finished his primary and secondary education in Gagalangin Elementary School and Torres High School in Manila.
 He graduated with a degree in journalism at the University of the Philippines, where he became editor-in-chief of the Philippine Collegian and was a member of the Upsilon Sigma Phi.

 Career

 Journalism

 After graduating, he became a reporter for the Tribune.
 After the Second World War, he put up the Manila Chronicle with former staff members of the Tribune.
 The newspaper was later acquired by the Lopez family and started to promote the political career of Fernando Lopez, at which point Armando left the paper.

 After Chronicle, he took the editorship of the post‑war Daily Mail.
 His columns also appeared in the Star Reporter, Evening Chronicle, Weekly Women's Magazine, the pre-martial law Malaya, Philippine Review, Manila Times, and many others.
 He stayed at the Times newsdesk for 16 years, and retired in 1966.